dojo/docs/dojo/data/api/Read.rst

 .. js ::

   var store = new some.Datastore();
-  ...//Assume that someItem is an item we got from a load. var attributes = store.getAttributes(someItem);
+  ... // Assume that someItem is an item we got from a load. var attributes = store.getAttributes(someItem);
   for(var i = 0; i < attributes.length; i++){
     console.log("Item has attribute: " + attributes[i]);